Systemic Concentration (mg)

 Based on published pharmacokinetic data.
 Individual results vary.
 For research purposes only.

 GLP-1 agonists like Retatrutide, Tirzepatide, and Semaglutide are dosed weekly — but their half-lives range from 5 to 7 days.
-This means each new dose is injected while there's still significant residual drug from previous doses.
+Each new dose is injected while there's still significant residual drug from previous doses.

-The result: drug levels accumulate week over week until reaching a “steady state” — where the amount eliminated between doses equals the amount injected.
+Drug levels accumulate week over week until reaching a steady state — where the amount eliminated between doses equals the amount injected.
 This typically takes 4–5 weeks at each dose level.

 | Drug | Half-Life | Steady State | Dosing |